 Finding 31: According to the FARMA II Y2 Annual Report, the Activity delivered the targeted 15 pieces of legislation related to agriculture and food harmonized to the EU acquis.
 These documents were drafted and submitted to the Government(s) of BiH.
 Out of 15 documents delivered and drafted, eight were delivered in 2017.
-These documents include: (i) FBiH Draft Veterinary Law; (ii) RS Decision, Instructions and Checklist for Categorization of Establishments dealing with food of animal origin; (iii) Decision on Categorization of Establishments dealing with food of animal origin and Instructions for Categorization of Establishments dealing with food of animal origin in FbiH; (iv) Instructions/guidelines for Sampling of Salmonella: sampling for broilers farms; sampling for laying hens flock farms; hatcheries; sampling for breeding flock farms; (v) Decision on Implementation of Program for Control of Salmonella in Broiler Farms (poultry breed Gallus Gallus) in Bosnia and Herzegovina; and (viii) Plan for Official Control in FBiH and RS for Sampling of Salmonella.
+These documents include: (i) FBiH Draft Veterinary Law; (ii) RS Decision, Instructions and Checklist for Categorization of Establishments dealing with food of animal origin; (iii) Decision on Categorization of Establishments dealing with food of animal origin and Instruction for Categorization of Establishments dealing with food of animal origin in FbiH; (iv) Instructions/guidelines for Sampling of Salmonella: sampling for broilers farms; sampling for laying hens flock farms; hatcheries; sampling for breeding flock farms; (v) Decision on Implementation of Program for Control of Salmonella in Poultry Sector in BiH for 2017; (vii) Program for Control of Salmonella in Broiler Farms (poultry breed Gallus Gallus) in Bosnia and Herzegovina; and (viii) Plan for Official Control in FBiH and RS for Sampling of Salmonella.